Fran Rueda

-Fran Rueda Mateos (born 14 February 1997 in Alhaurín de la Torre) is a Spanish racing driver currently racing in the LMGT3 class of the FIA World Endurance Championship for Iron Lynx and the European Le Mans Series for Kessel Racing.
+Francisco Rueda Mateos (born 14 February 1997 in Alhaurín de la Torre) is a Spanish racing driver set to compete in the LMGT3 class of the European Le Mans Series for Kessel Racing.

 Career

-Rueda competed in karting from 2008 to 2011, most notably winning the Spanish Karting Championship in the Cadet class in 2009 and finishing runner-up in the same championship in 2011, albeit in the KF3 class.
+Rueda competed in karting from 2008 to 2011, most notably winning the Spanish Karting Championship in the Cadet class in 2009 and finishing runner-up in the same championship's KF3 class in 2011.

-Stepping up to single-seaters in 2012, Rueda joined the FFSA Academy-centrally run French F4 Championship.
+Stepping up to single-seaters in 2012, Rueda joined the FFSA Academy centrally-run French F4 Championship.
 After finishing 13th in the points with a best result of seventh at Lédenon, Rueda stepped up to Formula Renault 2.0 Northern European Cup for 2013 by joining AV Formula.
 Scoring a best result of sixth in race one at Spa, Rueda finished 24th in the standings on 56 points.

 Leaving single-seaters after 2013, Rueda switched to the SEAT León Eurocup for 2014 by joining Monlau Competición.
 After taking his maiden series podium in his second start at the Nürburgring, Rueda scored points five more times throughout the season to finish eighth in points.
 Remaining in the SEAT León Eurocup for 2015, Rueda won race two at Le Castellet and Estoril, to finish eighth in points despite missing the final round at Barcelona.

 Rueda switched to Renault Sport Trophy for 2016, racing for Team Marc VDS EG 0,0 in the Am class and sharing the car with Tanart Sathienthirakul.
 Winning in class at the Red Bull Ring, Rueda also won the Le Castellet endurance overall on his way to runner-up honours in the Am class and fifth in the Endurance standings.

+Rueda was International GT Open runner-up two years in succession, 2017 and 2018, with BMW Team Teo Martín.

 In 2017, Rueda joined BMW Team Teo Martín to compete in International GT Open alongside Victor Bouveng.
 Taking his maiden series win in race two at Le Castellet, Rueda won again at the Hungaroring, and scored five more podiums across the season to finish runner-up in points to Giovanni Venturini.

 BMW Team Teo Martín retained Rueda for his sophomore season in the series, alongside Andrés Saravia.
-Taking his first win of the season in wet conditions at Le Castellet, Rueda won again in Spa and Monza to finish runner-up in the standings to Mikkel Mac.
+Taking his first win of the season in wet conditions at Le Castellet, Rueda and Saravia won again in Spa and Monza to finish runner-up in the standings to Mikkel Mac.

-Rueda returned to Teo Martín Motorsport for a third consecutive season, still alongside Andrés Saravia, as the team switched to McLaren 720S GT3.
+The duo returned for a second consecutive season in 2019, as Teo Martín Motorsport switched to the McLaren 720S GT3 and Rueda became a full McLaren junior.
 Taking his first win of the season at the Hockenheimring, Rueda won again in Spa before winning in Barcelona on his way to fourth in the standings.

 Having spent most of 2020 without a seat, Rueda competed on a part-time basis for Teo Martín Motorsport in International GT Open alongside Marcelo Hahn in the Pro-Am class.
 Taking pole on his return at the Red Bull Ring, Rueda finished second in race one after Reiter Engineering were disqualified after having won the race.